kotopanjang/url_shortener/README.md

 - db (Database Name)
 - dbuser (Database Username) *#Optional*
 - dbpass (Database Password) *#Optional*

+# API
+There are 3 APIs to access

 # Installation
 Get all the source code with go get.